Omii1908/Aakar/README.md

 Here are some of the projects included in this repository:

-1. **Project-LMS**: Library Management System that uses Java for the frontend and Oracle SQL for the backend.
+1. **Project-LMS**: Repository Project-LMS (Library Management System) is a software solution designed to streamline library operations.
+It combines Java for the frontend and Oracle SQL for the backend.
+2. **Project-FR**: Project-FR is a Python-based face recognition model.
+Trained on images of Indian actors and actresses, it uses Principal Component Analysis (PCA) to identify and recognize faces.

 ## Contributing